bcgov/networkpolicy-migration-workshop/README.md

 ### Egress Rules

-With KNP pods will be able to connect to other pods within their namespace, in other namespaces, or to external systems (outside of the cluster).
+With KNP in place pods will be able to connect to other pods within their namespace, in other namespaces, or to external systems (outside of the cluster).
 This is because egress rules are not available to tenants (project teams) just yet.
-They are available in OCP v4.6 but there isn't a migration path to them until OCP v4.8 which is expected in about June of 2021.
+This type of policy is available in OCP v4.6 but there isn't a migration path to them until OCP v4.8 which is expected in June of this year (2021).

 Without egress policy pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
-This is fine is most circumstances because you will have a deny-by-default rule guarding all your namespaces.
+This is fine is most circumstances because you will have a *deny-by-default* rule guarding all your namespaces.

-High security projects that require egress rules to isolated a namespace should reach out to Platform Services (PS); these policies can be implemented, as needed, by a cluster administrator.
+High security projects that require egress rules to isolated a namespace should reach out to Platform Services; these policies can be implemented, as needed, by a cluster administrator.

 ### Roll Out

-As platform tenants implement this guide they are "rolling out" KNP; there is nothing Platform Services needs to do.
+As platform tenants implement network policy they are "rolling out" KNP; there is nothing Platform Services needs to do.
 Everything is in place and working as expected.
-What will happen as per the dates below is a `cut-over` process were a *deny-by-default* policy will be installed in each namespace if it does not already exist.
+What will happen as per the dates below is a `cut-over` process were a *deny-by-default* policy will be installed in each namespace, if it does not already exist.
 This policy can not be removed or altered.
 Any existing KNP or NSP will not be touched.

 Once the *deny-by-default* policy is in place it will mirror how OCP4 namespaces were delivered: locked down, no pods can talk within a namespace, no pods can talk across namespaces.
-Teams will need to build up KNP to permit pods to communicate as they see fit,with the exception of egress as per above.
+Teams will need to build up KNP to permit pods to communicate as they see fit, with the exception of egress as per above.

 If you already have NSP in place, and its working, you can continue to use it until Aporeto is removed.
 When this happens, all NSP will be disabled, then after a soak-in period it will be deleted and Aporeto will be un-installed from the platform.